opengisch/QgisModelBaker/docs/docs/user_guide/import_workflow.md

 When the dataset and basket handling is enabled, a default Dataset called `Baseset` will be created and the [page for basket creation](#create_baskets) will appear after schema import.

+### Multiple Geometries per Table in Geometries

+If the INTERLIS model has classes that contain multiple geometries, tables with multiple geometry columns can be created in GeoPackage

+!!!
+Note
+    This function is not standardized and such tables with multiple geometries require GDAL version >= 3.8 to run in QGIS.
+And although your GDAL version is finde, others with lower 3.8 versions will not be able to read such tables in the created QGIS project.
+Most modern QGIS versions on Windows have a GDAL version >= 3.8 packaged.

 ### Stroke Arcs

 If this option is activated, circular arcs are stroked when importing the data.